evangboucher/DynaDoc/README.md

 ```

-### Contribution guidelines ###

-* DynaDoc (will) require mocha tests for every pull request and feature added.
-Your pull request may not be accepted if the tests do not pass or breaks other tests.
-* Tests can be run from your own AWS account.
-You can provide a awscreds.json file in the /test directory.
-This file contains the secret key and access key for your AWS account (a user with full access to DynamoDB is succficient).
-If you open a new free tier account, you should not be charged anything for a successful pass of the test.
-If the test fails critically, it is possible that tables will be left.
-You may need to monitor and delete any residual tables left from critically failing tests.
-* All pull requests are reviewed and will be merged once approved by the author or repository authorities.
-* DynaDoc aims to have detailed comments, APIs, and descriptions of functions and lines.
-You should throughly test functionality and produce the leanest code possible.
-I am happy to work with you in order to help improve and implement new features and code.

 ### Who do I talk to? ###

-Questions, comments, suggestions, and/or concerns can be sent to Evan Boucher or create an issue in the Issues Tracker here on GitHub.
+If you have questions, comments, suggestions, and/or concerns you should create an relavent issue or gitter conversation about them.

-* Evan Boucher
+* Respository Owner/Maintainer: Evan Boucher
 * Please open issues if you discover a problem or to request a new feature.
 * Contributions are welcomed.
-Please create a pull request.
+Please see <a href="contributing.md" target="_blank">guidelines</a> create a pull request.
 * Please use Gitter (badge is at the top of this readme) for communications about DynaDoc

 DynaDoc is Open Source and authored by Evan Boucher.